cahya-wirawan/indonesian-language-models/Transformers/README.md

 The OSCAR Corpus for the deduplicated indonesian dataset is about 16GB.
 The training is on the plan.

 ### 3. GPT-2 XL with indonesian Wikipedia and OSCAR Corpus
 GPT-2 XL has 1.5B parameters.
-Ayo patungan buat nyewa TPU di Google Cloud buat training nya ;-)
+It's just too huge to train it on my few years old single NVidia 1080 GPU, so *ayo patungan buat nyewa TPU di Google Cloud buat training nya ;-)*

 ### Usage
 #### Language Generation